joew63/apply-tracker/README.md

 Three tables power the app:

 - `users` — stores registered accounts (email, bcrypt password hash)
-- `companies` — stores unique companies
+- `companies` — companies a user is applying to, scoped to the account that created them via a `user_id` foreign key
-- `applications` — stores applications linked to companies via a foreign key
+- `applications` — applications linked to a company via `company_id`, and also scoped to their owning account via `user_id`

-The `company_id` foreign key relationship ensures every application references a valid company.
-Clearing the database also resets SQLite's internal `sqlite_sequence` table, so autoincrement ids restart from 1.
+Both `company_id` and `user_id` are enforced as foreign keys, and every query that reads, updates, or deletes companies/applications filters by the requesting user's id — so ids are shared across the whole table (not reset per account), but no user's data is ever visible or editable by another account.
+The "#" column shown in the dashboard is a per-user display number generated at render time, separate from the real database id.

 The database file `applications.db` is created automatically on first run and is excluded from version control.